TassianaMilka/Course/Alura/Empreendedorismo, Agilidade e Protagonismo na Carreira G7 - ONE/Desenvolvimento de carreira: a demanda do mercado/README.md

 When did it happen?

-I held it in 2024 the ;
+I held it in 2024 the September;

 How many steps?

-There three stages.
+There six stages.

 # The principals

+1. Career;

+2. Multidisciplinary;

+3. Success;

+4. Change;

+5. Performance;

+6. Theories;

+7. Decision.

 # Espanõl